-806.05 Principal Contracts and Employment Letters
+806.05 Principal Employment Agreements and Letters

-All principals must sign an annual contract or employment letter generated by the OCS.
+All principals must sign an annual employment agreement or letter generated by the OCS.
 To be valid, contracts and employment letters must be signed by all official parties.
-Elementary principal contracts are signed by the principal, pastor, and Superintendent.
-The principal and Superintendent sign contracts at the secondary level.
-Employment contracts must last no longer than the duration of a single school year.
+Elementary principal agreements/letters are signed by the principal, pastor, and Superintendent.
+The principal and Superintendent sign employment agreements/letters at the secondary level.
+Employment agreements/letters must last no longer than the duration of a single school year.